libuv/libuv/docs/src/misc.rst

     Override the use of the standard library's malloc and free functions for memory allocation.
 If used, this function must be called before any other libuv function is called.
+It may not be called more than once.

 .. c:function:: uv_buf_t uv_buf_init(char* base, unsigned int len)